kapok-lang/emacs-kapok/README.md

-# emacs-kapok
+# Kapok Mode

-Emacs major mode for Kapok
+Provides Emacs font-lock, indentation, and navigation for the Kapok programming language.